JGrotex/tci-extensions/extensions/Scripting/readme.md

 Next Version will allow to use GOlang as well - this GOlang exists already as fragment, will complete it later on. thanks to ... https://github.com/novalagung/golpal

-Considering to handover multiple Values as Object as well.
-Need to do some testing around this.
+Multiple Values can be handover vis JSON Object as well.

 ## Activities
 available Activities so far